Skip to main content

 POSIX

-POSIX (Portable Operating System Interface) is a family of standards specified by the IEEE for maintaining compatibility between operating systems.
-It ensures that the applications developed on one UNIX flavor can run on other UNIX-like systems without modification.
+POSIX (Portable Operating System Interface) is a family of standards from the IEEE.
+It keeps operating systems compatible.
+An app built on one UNIX flavor can run on other UNIX-like systems with no changes.

 Standards

-POSIX defines the standards that an OS must meet to be considered compliant.
-This will help software to be portable across different systems.
+POSIX sets the standards an OS must meet to be compliant.
+This helps software stay portable across systems.

 • application programming interface (API)